Rules

 General provisions

-1. The right to use the lockers for doctoral students and academic teachers of the University of Warsaw, hereinafter referred to as lockers, located in the University of Warsaw Library (BUW) in the subject area A, Z (level 2) is granted solely to the doctoral students and academic teachers of the University of Warsaw.
+1. Access to the lockers situated in the University of Warsaw Library’s subject area A, Z (level 2) is exclusively granted to doctoral students and academic teachers of the University of Warsaw.

-3. A key to the locker can be borrowed under the condition of having a valid library account devoid of any arrears.
+3. A key to the locker can be borrowed provided the borrower has a valid library account free of any dues.

-4. BUW shall not be responsible for any items left in the lockers.
+4. BUW assumes no responsibility for items left in the lockers.

-6. A doctoral student and an academic teacher can borrow a key to one locker only.
-The fact of borrowing a key does not change the borrowing limit of books on their account.
+6. Each doctoral student or academic teacher can borrow a key for only one locker.
+However, borrowing a key doesn’t alter the book borrowing limit on their account.

-7. The key to the locker shall not be made available to anyone except the doctoral student or an academic teacher using it.
+7. Under no circumstances should the key to the locker be handed to anyone other than the doctoral student or academic teacher using it.

 Borrowing, renewal and return of the locker keys

-1. The key to the locker can be borrowed at the Information Desk (Informatorium) upon the presentation of a BUW library card.
-The fact of borrowing a key is registered on the library account.
+1. The key to the locker can be borrowed from the Information Desk (Informatorium) by presenting a BUW library card.
+Borrowing the key is recorded on the library account.

 3. The key can be borrowed for up to 30 working days.

-4. The key can be renewed (prolonged) up to 3 times for another 30 working days, provided that:
+4. The key can be renewed (prolonged) three times, each for another 30 working days, given specific conditions are met:

-1. there are no reservations for this locker from other readers,
+1. no reservations exist for the locker from other readers,

-2. the items (the key to the locker, a book or a Kindle reader) on the user’s library account are not overdue,
+2. no overdue items (such as the locker key, a book, or a Kindle reader) are listed on the user’s library account.,

 4. there are no unpaid fines on the user’s library account.

-5. The renewal is possible no earlier than 3 days before the due date of the key.
+5. Renewal is permitted no earlier than 3 days before the key’s due date.

-6. A doctoral student or an academic teacher can renew the key via the UW libraries online catalogue after logging in to their library account.
+6. Doctoral students or academic teachers can renew the key through the UW libraries’ online catalog after logging into their library account.

-7. Before returning the key, the user is obliged to remove all library materials and personal items from the locker.
+7. Upon key return, the user must ensure all library materials and personal items are removed from the locker.

-8. In the case of failing to return the key within 14 working days from its due date, BUW reserves the right to open the locker.
-Personal items left behind in the locker will be deposited in the Administration Department of BUW.
-Materials borrowed from BUW and left behind in the locker will be returned to the BUW collection.
+8. If the key isn’t returned within 14 working days from its due date, BUW reserves the right to open the locker.
+Any personal items left will be placed in the BUW Administration Department.
+Materials borrowed from BUW and left behind will be returned to the BUW collection.

-The user shall be informed about emptying the locker via email.
-Items left behind in the locker can be picked up from room 236 within the time appointed by phone (tel.
-22 55 25 060, 22 55 25 653).
+The user will receive an email notification regarding locker clearance.
+Items left in the locker can be retrieved from room 236, with a specified time arranged via phone (+48 22 55 25 060, 22 55 25 653).
 Items unclaimed from the Administration Department within 14 working days shall be passed to the Lost and Found Office of the City Hall of Warsaw, 15 Dzielna Street.

-1. 5 PLN for each day of failing to return a key to the locker (50 PLN max.),
+1. 5 PLN for each day overdue (up to a maximum of 50 PLN),

-2. 50 PLN for a lost or damaged key to the locker.
+2. 50 PLN for a lost or damaged key.

-1. Doctoral students or academic teachers of the University of Warsaw can reserve keys to the lockers via the UW libraries online catalogue after logging in to their library account.
+1. Doctoral students or academic teachers of the University of Warsaw can reserve locker keys through the UW libraries online catalogue by logging into their library account.

-2. Only one key to the locker can be reserved.
+2. Only one key can be reserved per person.

-3. The reserved key can be picked up at the Information Desk within 3 days from the day of receiving an e-mail notification about the possible pick-up.
-Date of expiration of the reservation can be found on the reader’s account in the “Reservations” tab.
+3. Once reserved, the key should be picked up from the Information Desk within 3 days of receiving an email notification.
+The expiration date of the reservation is visible in the reader’s account under the “Reservations” tab.

 Using the locker

-1. In the case of noticing any damage or items left behind in the lockers, the user should immediately report it to the security staff or Information Desk.
+1. If any damage or items left in the lockers are noticed, users should promptly inform the security staff or the Information Desk.

-1. food, tobacco and alcohol products as well as other intoxicants and hazardous materials;
+1. food, tobacco and alcoho, intoxicants, hazardous materials;

-2. library materials from the Open Stacks that have not been borrowed by the doctoral student to their library account (in the case of borrowed materials, a receipt confirming the borrowing must be left alongside the books),
+2. Open Stacks library materials not borrowed by the doctoral student (if borrowed, a borrowing receipt must be left with the books),

-3. library materials that were accessed in the BUW Reading Rooms.
+3. library materials accessed in BUW Reading Rooms.

-3. BUW reserves the right to inspect the lockers while in use.
+3. BUW retains the right to inspect lockers while in use.

 Final provisions